Sponsored

 Looking for sparks of inspiration?
 If you happen to be in town on the first Friday of the month, many galleries in Denver’s Art District on Santa Fe participate in the First Friday Art Walk, which offers free entry to galleries, the opportunity to rub elbows with local artists and access to tasty food and beverages.
 Locales such as Old Colorado City, Pueblo and Fort Collins also host First Friday Art Walks during winter months in their creative districts.
 Locate other Colorado art walks.

-If retail therapy is what you need, score a deal at Colorado’s outlet malls in Golden, Castle Rock, Silverthorne and Loveland.
+If retail therapy is what you need, score a deal at Colorado’s outlet malls in Golden, Castle Rock and Silverthorne.
 Boutique lovers will find comfort in the shops located on the main streets of Breckenridge, Telluride, Aspen, Durango, Vail and Steamboat as well as in Denver’s Cherry Creek neighborhood, on Boulder’s Pearl Street and in downtown Grand Junction.

 Only-in-Colorado spa treatments can help you melt those worries right away.
-The Deep Forest Detox Treatment at The Peaks Resort & Spa in Telluride includes exfoliation with a volcanic pumice blend, while The Hythe's Well & Being Spa offers a hydrating facial that nourishes dry skin after a long day on the slopes.
+The Peak Performance massage at The Peaks Resort & Spa in Telluride includes a targeted muscle-recovery gel, while The Hythe's Well & Being Spa offers a hydrating facial that nourishes dry skin after a long day on the slopes.
 Discover more ways to enjoy winter indoors.

 Besties Looking to Bond